canonical/ubuntu-core-docs/en/guides/go-to-production/intro.md

 Also, if the device is reset to factory defaults in the field, it boots into a pure state consisting only of the standard snaps listed in the standard model assertion and without knowledge of the extra snaps you installed in the original image.

-This production model may may be appropriate in many cases.
+This production model may be appropriate in many cases.
 Some cases require more.

 ### Custom model assertion
 More highly customized images require a customized model assertion.
-For example, a customized model assertion can also list the extra snaps you installed in the original image so that if the device is reset to factory defaults in the field, on reboot it also contains your special etra snaps and is thus a customized device.
+For example, a customized model assertion can also list the extra snaps you installed in the original image so that if the device is reset to factory defaults in the field, on reboot it also contains your special extra snaps and is thus a customized device.

 Another use for a customized model assertion is to point the device at a custom _serial vault_.
 A serial vault is a used to sign a customized serial assertion with a custom key.
 Such custom signed serial assertions provide the device access to protected snaps in the store (or to your own snap store).
 (Serial assertions are discussed below.)